entangledviews/entangledviews.github.io/_posts/2022-01-01-Capturing-NOAA-satellites.md

 In conclusion, after some trial-and-error I was able to receive beautiful images of our Earth directly from weather satellites with budget-friendly radio equipment (around 40euros).
 I hope this post might be helpful to others who also want to capture these stunning images directly and are interested in radio technology.

-Edit: As of August 2025 all active APT transmitting NOAA satellites were decommissioned (NOAA 15/18/19).
+Edit: As of August 2025 all active APT transmitting NOAA satellites are decommissioned (NOAA 15/18/19).
 We thank you for your service, you will be dearly missed.
 Per aspera ad astra.